appliedFinance/Modern-Portfolio-Theory/README.md

 more general company data; using this provides more information about each ticker leading to an overview of the portfolio’s content.

-After landing 12 hours later, Denise sent him a $300 gift card, along with a text, “Thanks for the quick work.”
+12 hours later, after landing, Douglas sent him a $300 gift card, along with a text, “Thanks for the quick work.”